Thomas-Bezille/student_permis-assurances/README.md

 ![Assurance](./assurances/docs/orange.png)

-This exercises was designed by the O'clock school.
+These exercises was designed by the O'clock school.